 Choose a model with tool-less line swap.
 The trimmer head will just snap off or can be removed using your fingertips so you can load up a new supply of trimmer line without breaking out your tool box.

 Bump Feed or Auto Advance Bump feed - Allows you to tap the head of the trimmer on the ground to release more line.
 As you trim, the line wears out and breaks off.
 With the bump feed feature, getting more cutting line is as easy as tapping the ground.

 Auto advance - Is the easiest option when it’s time to get more line for your trimmer.

 There are several types of auto advance; some trimmers have a button or lever that you push to advance more trimmer line to the cutting head.
-Other models will “sense” when the line needs to be advanced and does this automatically.
+Other models will “sense” when the line needs to be advanced, and will feed it out automatically.